integral-io/Business-in-a-Box/README.md

 #### Business Applications
 The following applications will be deployed to and run in the cloud services set up above.
-The provide some core business, mission critical, functionality including: communication,
+The provide some core business, mission critical, functionality including communication and E-Commerce.
 ##### [Apache Finrect](https://github.com/apache/fineract)
 A reliable, robust, and affordable core banking solution for financial institutions -- be your own bank!
 ##### [Apache OfBiz](https://github.com/apache/ofbiz-framework)
-A full featured set of services for the entire business.
+Framework components and business applications for ERP, CRM, E-Business/E-Commerce, Supply Chain Management and Manufacturing Resource Planning.
 ##### [Apache Roller](https://github.com/apache/roller)
 A blog application.
 ##### [Apache James](https://github.com/apache/james-project)